The-going/evlproject/content/dovetail/pipeline/_index.md

-Even in absence of an attempt to get a spinlock recursively, the outer in-band code in the example above is entitled to assume that no access race can occur on the current CPU while interrupts are masked.
+Even in absence of an attempt to get a spinlock recursively, the outer in-band code in the example above is entitled to assume that no access race can occur on the current CPU while interrupts are (virtually) masked for the in-band stage.
 Re-entering in-band code from an out-of-band handler would invalidate this assumption.

 In rare cases, we may need to fix up the in-band kernel routines in order to allow out-of-band handlers to call them.
-Typically, atomic helpers are such routines, which serialize in-band and out-of-band callers.
+Typically, generic atomic helpers are such routines, which serialize in-band and out-of-band callers.

-For all other cases, the [IRQ work API]({{%relref "dovetail/pipeline/pipeline_inject.md#irq-work" %}}) is available for scheduling the execution of a routine from the out-of-band stage, which will be invoked later from the in-band stage as soon as it gets back in control on the current CPU.
+For all other cases, the [IRQ work API]({{%relref "dovetail/pipeline/pipeline_inject.md#irq-work" %}}) is available for scheduling the execution of a routine from the out-of-band stage, which will be invoked later from a safe place on the in-band stage as soon as it gets back in control on the current CPU (i.e. typically when in-band interrupts are allowed again).

 ---